-(1) BOARD.
-The State Board of Medical Examiners.
-(2) CANNABIS. a.
-Except as provided in paragraph b., all parts of any plant of the genus cannabis, whether growing or not, including the seeds, extractions of any kind from any part of the plant, and every compound, derivative, mixture, product, or preparation of the plant.
+- (1) BOARD.
+The State Board of Medical Examiners. - (2) CANNABIS. a.
+Except as provided in paragraph b., all parts of any plant of the genus cannabis, whether growing

+- or not, including the seeds, extractions of any kind from any - 2 part of the plant, and every compound, derivative, mixture, - 3 product, or preparation of the plant.
-b.
-The term does not include industrial hemp or hemp regulated under Article 11 of Chapter 8 of Title 2.

-6 (3) COMMISSION.
-The Alabama Medical Cannabis 7 Commission created pursuant to Section 20-2A-20.

-8 (4) CULTIVATOR.
-An entity licensed by the Department 9 of Agriculture and Industries under Section 20-2A-62 10 authorized to grow cannabis pursuant to Article 4.

-(5) DAILY DOSAGE.
-The total amount of one or more cannabis derivatives, including, but not limited to, cannabidiol and tetrahydrocannabinol, which may be present in a medical cannabis product that may be ingested by a registered qualified patient during a 24-hour period, as determined by a registered certifying physician.

-17 (6) DEPARTMENT.
-The Department of Agriculture and18 Industries.

-(7) DISPENSARY.
-An entity licensed by the commission under Section 20-2A-64 authorized to dispense and sell medical cannabis at dispensing sites to registered qualified patients and registered caregivers pursuant to Article 4.

-(8) DISPENSING SITE.
-A site operated by an

-dispensary licensee or an integrated facility licensee

-pursuant to Article 4.

-(9) FACILITY or MEDICAL CANNABIS FACILITY.
+- b.
+The term does not include industrial hemp or hemp - 5 regulated under Article 11 of Chapter 8 of Title 2. - (3) COMMISSION.
+The Alabama Medical Cannabis - 7 Commission created pursuant to Section 20-2A-20. - (4) CULTIVATOR.
+An entity licensed by the Department of Agriculture and Industries under Section 20-2A-62 authorized to grow cannabis pursuant to Article 4. - (5) DAILY DOSAGE.
+The total amount of one or more cannabis derivatives, including, but not limited to, cannabidiol and tetrahydrocannabinol, which may be present in a medical cannabis product that may be ingested by a registered qualified patient during a 24-hour period, as determined by a registered certifying physician. - (6) DEPARTMENT.
+The Department of Agriculture and Industries. - (7) DISPENSARY.
+An entity licensed by the commission under Section 20-2A-64 authorized to dispense and sell medical cannabis at dispensing sites to registered qualified patients and registered caregivers pursuant to Article 4. - (8) DISPENSING SITE.
+A site operated by an dispensary licensee or an integrated facility licensee pursuant to Article 4. - (9) FACILITY or MEDICAL CANNABIS FACILITY.
 Any facility, or land associated with a facility, of a licensee.

-(10) INTEGRATED FACILITY.
-An entity licensed under 1 2 Section 20-2A-67 authorized to perform the functions of a 3 cultivator, processor, secure transporter, and dispensary pursuant to Article 4.
-4 5 (11) LICENSEE.
-A cultivator, processor, secure 6 transporter, state testing laboratory, dispensary, or 7 integrated facility licensed by the commission under Article 4.
-8 9 (12) MEDICAL CANNABIS. a.
-A medical grade product in 10 the form of any of the following, as determined by rule by the commission, that contains a derivative of cannabis for medical 11 use by a registered qualified patient pursuant to this 12 13 chapter: 1.
-Oral tablet, capsule, or tincture.
-14 15 2.
-Gelatinous cube, gelatinous rectangular cuboid, or lozenge in a cube or rectangular cuboid shape.
-16 3.
-Gel, oil, cream, or other topical preparation.
-17 18 4.
-Suppository.
-5. Transdermal patch.
-19 20 6.
-Nebulizer.
-21 7.
-Liquid or oil for administration using an 22 inhaler. b.
-The term does not include any of the following: 23 24 1.
-Raw plant material.
-25 2.
+- 1 (10) INTEGRATED FACILITY.
+An entity licensed under 2 Section 20-2A-67 authorized to perform the functions of a 3 cultivator, processor, secure transporter, and dispensary 4 pursuant to Article 4.
+5 (11) LICENSEE.
+A cultivator, processor, secure - (11) LICENSEE.
+A cultivator, processor, secure transporter, state testing laboratory, dispensary, or integrated facility licensed by the commission under Article 4. - (12) MEDICAL CANNABIS. a.
+A medical grade product in the form of any of the following, as determined by rule by the commission, that contains a derivative of cannabis for medical use by a registered qualified patient pursuant to this chapter: - 1.
+Oral tablet, capsule, or tincture. - 2.
+Non-sugarcoated gelatinous cube, gelatinous rectangular cuboid, or lozenge in a cube or rectangular cuboid shape. - 3.
+Gel, oil, cream, or other topical preparation. - 4.
+Suppository. - 5.
+Transdermal patch. - 21 6.
+Nebulizer. - 7.
+Liquid or oil for administration using an - inhaler.

+- b.
+The term does not include any of the following: - 25 1.
+Raw plant material. - 2.
 Any product administered by smoking, combustion, or vaping.
-26

-3. A food product that has medical cannabis baked, mixed, or otherwise infused into the product, such as cookies or candies.

-4 (13) MEDICAL CANNABIS CARD.
-A valid card issued 5 pursuant to Section 20-2A-35 or a temporary card issued 6 pursuant to Section 20-2A-36.
+- 3. A food product that has medical cannabis baked, mixed, or otherwise infused into the product, such as cookies or candies. - (13) MEDICAL CANNABIS CARD.
+A valid card issued pursuant to Section 20-2A-35 or a temporary card issued pursuant to Section 20-2A-36.